English Literature BA (Hons) module descriptions

 Third year

-You will propose, refine, develop, research and write a dissertation on a topic supervised by a member of the English team.
+During Year Three, you will propose, refine, develop, research and write a dissertation on a topic supervised by a member of the English Literary team.
 We will support you throughout the year with skills-oriented workshops on devising and planning a project, engaging with scholarship, writing, editing and referencing.
-This will be complemented by workshops on key theoretical approaches such as structuralism and poststructuralism, Marxism, feminism, ecocriticism, queer theory or critical race theory as well as anti-theory or ‘against theory’ movements.
+This will be complemented by a series of workshops in Block 1 on key theoretical approaches, such as structuralism and poststructuralism, Marxism, feminism, ecocriticism, queer theory or critical race theory.
+You will also work collaboratively to organise and then present your research topic at a student-led conference in Block 1.

 Block 3: World Englishes: On the Page and Beyond

-This module explores a diverse range of ‘World Englishes’ or English-language literature from across the globe.
-You will develop your knowledge on the production of English literature in a variety of national, ideological, historical, or social contexts and examine examples both on and off the written page.
-The module focuses on the legacy of colonisation in anglophone and/or postcolonial nations, and the literature thereof.
-There is an emphasis on the interactions between text and context, and you will be encouraged to explore a range of concepts such as memory, nationality, class, ethnicity, and gender.
+Following a broadly chronological structure, this module explores a diverse range of ‘World Englishes’ or English-language literature from across the globe.
+The module will equip students with knowledge on the production of English literature in a variety of national, ideological, historical, or social contexts and examine examples both on and off the written page.
+Connecting these diverse examples will be a recurrent focus on the legacy of colonisation in anglophone and/or postcolonial nations, and the literature thereof.
+To assist with this, emphasis will be placed on the interactions between text and context, and students will be encouraged to explore a range of concepts such as memory, nationality, class, ethnicity, and gender.

 OR continue with the route selected in the first year: